City of Delray Beach, Florida

 - Minimum Qualifications

-- Graduation from an accredited four (4) year college or university with a Bachelor's Degree in Civil Engineering or a related field.
+- Graduation from an accredited four-year college or university with a Bachelor's Degree in Civil, Environmental, Chemical or Sanitary Engineering or a related field.

-- Must possess a valid Florida Driver's License and clean driving record.
+- Valid Florida Driver's License and clean driving record.

 The abilities expected of all employees include being able to respond to supervision, guidance and direction of superiors in a positive, receptive manner and in accordance with stated policies, be appropriately groomed and attired so as to present a professional image in accordance with the organization's mission, goals, and policies; report for work promptly and properly prepared at the time and place required by the assignment or orders; notify the appropriate supervisor of intended absences in accordance with stated rules; conform with standards and rules regarding use of accrued time; demonstrate a polite, helpful and courteous manner when engaged in any activity with the public; operate and care for equipment to manufacturer's specifications and/or within the specified parameters; demonstrate an understanding, consideration, and respect of cultural, religious, and gender differences when interacting with the public and colleagues.